NyteshadeXT/PF2e-Core-Vault/3-Rules/Effects/Equipment Effects/Effect_ Conduct Energy.md

 Granted by [[Actions/Conduct Energy|Conduct Energy]]

-You channel energy into your weapon.
-The weapon deals 1 additional damage per weapon damage die until the start of your next turn.
+The weapon deals 1 additional damage per weapon damage die.
 This damage type matches the trait of the triggering action or spell.
-If your triggering action or spell had multiple eligible traits, you select one of those traits.

-*Source: Pathfinder Lost Omens: Ancestry Guide*
+*Source: Pathfinder Lost Omens Ancestry Guide*
 *OGL*